gvSIGAssociation/gvnix/readme.md

   * td-module.rst: Technical design
   * ug-module.rst: User guide

-* gvNIX work guides are placed at src/site/docbook/ in docbook format and Spanish:
+* gvNIX work guides are placed at src/site/docbook/ in docbook format and Spanish (deprecated):

+  * reference: Working guide about projects development with gvNIX.
+  * developer: Working guide about gvNIX project development.

+* gvNIX work guides are placed at src/site/asciidoc/ in AsciiDoc format and Spanish:

   * reference: Working guide about projects development with gvNIX.
   * developer: Working guide about gvNIX project development.